cldeluna/pyats_intro/README.md

 #### Testing

 Why is this still interesting?
 Well, we've just scratched the surface of pyATS.
-We have the structured data part down but the real goal is to use that structured data as part of our day to day processes and to test our network.
+We have the structured data part down but the real goal is to use that structured data as part of our day to day processes and to test and verify our network.

 PyATS is very good at parsing because it **needs structured data to automate the testing of your network**.